Pranav-Saraswat/Pranav-Saraswat/README.md

 ## Hi Guys <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 I am Hunter XD.
 I am Extreme Noob In all Things.
-I Love to check and know About Tech Stuff I want to learn all tech stuff which i can able to do in daily purpose
+I Love to check and know more About Tech Stuff I want to learn all tech stuff which i can able to do in daily purpose

 - **Currently learning: Python, C, C++, Java, etc**